Fournier, Vucevic lead Magic past Hornets 106-83

 Orlando blew the game open with a 27-8 run to start the final period.
 Fournier made a pair of 3s, Vucevic scored five quick points and Ross threw down a thunderous slam.
 Fournier and Vucevic each scored 12 in the fourth.

+“The second half was one of the best we’ve played this season,” Clifford said.

-Charlotte has gotten most of its scoring season from Devonte Graham and Terry Rozier, but both guards struggled against the Magic.
+Charlotte has gotten most of its scoring this season from Devonte Graham and Terry Rozier, but both guards struggled against the Magic.
 Graham shot 5 of 17 and had 15 points, while Rozier was held to four points after missing each of his six field goal attempts.

+Charlotte was held to 38.2% percent shooting from the field and turned the ball over 18 times, leading to 14 points for the Magic.

+“They weren’t running anything tricky,” Hornets coach James Borrego said.
+“These aren’t things that we haven’t seen or any surprises with any plays.
+This is strictly just horrible execution, poor awareness, lack of professionalism coming out of the second quarter.”

 TIP INS

-Magic: Coach Steve Clifford, who previously coached the Hornets, received a warm ovation during pregame warmups. … Clifford cost his team when he challenged a defensive foul call in the third quarter.
+Magic: Clifford cost his team when he challenged a defensive foul call in the third quarter.
 Officials didn’t change the foul call, then ruled the Magic also had goaltended on the foul, creating a three-point play opportunity for Charlotte.

-Hornets: Both teams wore gray shooting shirts during warmups with the words “We cannot walk alone,” in honor of Martin Luther King Jr.. … With his team down by 17 points and in need of a spark, coach James Borrego turned to Cody Martin and Bismack Biyombo off the bench.
-Charlotte cut the lead to seven, but couldn’t sustain the momentum.
+Hornets: Both teams wore gray shooting shirts during warmups with the words “We cannot walk alone,” in honor of Martin Luther King Jr. … Graham has made 164 3-pointers through 45 games this season, which leads the Eastern Conference.

+With his team down by 17 points and in need of a spark, Borrego turned to Cody Martin and Bismack Biyombo off the bench.
+Charlotte cut the lead to seven, but couldn’t sustain the momentum in the fourth quarter.

 Biyombo has gone from starting center to third string behind Cody Zeller and Willy Hernangomez as Borrego continues to shake things up looking to snap the losing streak.

 UP NEXT